 How the unrevealed encrypted message in an artwork may interfere in the connection between the piece and the viewers?

 This work is an homage to the Yanomami and other indigenous people that are suffering and dying because of the lack of protection and assistance from the previous Brazilian government.
 They are guardians of the forest, which has been decimated by gold miners and farmers.
 The piece presents the figure of Bartolina Sisa, an indigenous heroine from the XVIII century, who defended her people against the domination and abuses of Spanish colonizers.
 She is wearing a headdress made with plant leaves instead of feathers.
 Sisa was murdered on September 5th 1782.
 Since 1983, the International Day of Indigenous Women is celebrated every 5 September honoring the date of her death.

 As a biologist at first, I worked with environmental preservation and developed a strong connection with nature.
-There are so many bad things happening right now in the world..., depredation of the Amazon rain forest, deterioration of the environment, indigenous populations decimated due to lack of protection and care by governments, hunger, wars…, few good news!
-I want to scream, shake who do not care about all these disasters.
-Through my work, I wish to call the attention for the urgency of doing something to avoid a collapse of our environment and our (un)civilization."
+There are so many disasters happening right now in the world..., depredation of the Amazon rainforest, deterioration of the environment, indigenous populations decimated due to lack of protection and care by governments, hunger, wars…, there is very little good news!
+I want to shake who does not care about all these tragedies.
+Through my work, I wish to call attention to the urgency of doing something to avoid a collapse of our environment and our (un)civilization.

 “Man is an ‘alienated’ animal, who must create symbols and order them in codes if he wants to bridge the gap between himself and the ‘world’.
 He must attempt to ‘mediate’.
 He must attempt to give the “world” meaning…

 … Wherever one discovers codes, one can infer human presence.”

 Language is code.

 Codes can improve the control of, and access to information, and allow us to safeguard information and preserve memories.